 Paul has an extensive acting resume that includes television appearances on “Ripper Street” and “Horatio Hornblower”.
 He is a series regular as Mark North in the critically acclaimed BBC series “Luther”.
 His film credits include “Alien 3” and the cult classic “Withnail and I”.

-Colin Baker is the sixth incarnation of the Doctor.
-2014 is the thirtieth anniversary of his debut as the Sixth Doctor on television, but it wasn’t his first appearance on Doctor Who.
+2014 is the thirtieth anniversary of Colin’s debut as the Sixth Doctor on television, but it wasn’t his first appearance on Doctor Who.
 He portrayed Commander Maxil in the Fifth Doctor story “Arc of Infinity”, which returns the Doctor to Gallifrey.
 Colin also guest starred in another British sci-fi favorite: Blake’s 7.
 He stole the show as Bayban the Butcher in the episode “City at the Edge of the World”.

 Yee Jee Tso